GitGinocchio/WeatherPredictionWithGithubActions/README.md

 2. **Data Analysis and Forecasting**: `still in development...`
     <!-- An optional GitHub Action (examine-data.yml) can be set up to analyze the data and generate weather forecasts based on the collected data. -->

+## Next Features

+1. **Garbage Collector**: A procedure for evaluating data after it has been collected, to avoid data duplications

 ## Repository Structure

 ### Branches